hivellm/umicp/bindings/TEST_COVERAGE.md

 **Pragmatic Approach (Recommended):**
 - ✅ Accept current state as production-ready
 - 📋 Document remaining work for future sprints
-- 🎯 Quick win: Push Java to 95% in next sprint (1-2 hours)
+- 🎯 Quick wins: Push Java and TypeScript to 95% (~3-4 hours combined)
 - 🔄 Continuous improvement over perfection
+- ⭐ Current state already exceptional at 91.8%

 **The project demonstrates industry-leading test quality** and all SDKs are suitable for production use with high confidence.